Ready for a little art project?

 This should be the first thing you do when you have a new high level initiative.

-Especially the first time you create a new initiative because you need to make sure that you have all the steps in order and they all make sense.
+This is especially true the first time you create a new initiative because you need to make sure that you have all the steps in order and that they all make sense.
+It’s super easy to make a little mistake that will cost you a ton of time to fix if you don’t make a map.

 How to Create Your Customer Journey Map

-I love to do this on big paper with a sharpie – I learned that from book Rework, by the way.
+I love to do this on big paper with a sharpie.
+I learn this from the book, Rework (highly recommend) and it’s awesome!

-The sharpie marker keeps you from looking at too many details.
+The sharpie marker keeps you from writing in too many details.
 There will be time for that later.
-Your focus right now is purely on the steps that your ideal customer will take on their journey to reach a desired goal.
+Your focus right now should be based entirely on the steps that your ideal customer will take.
+Now, read that again.
+This is based on what your customer will experience.

 Step one: identify your desired goal for the customer journey